 Assignments: There are four major assignments: What Is ...?
-Article, Information Interview, Group Project, and Written Project.
-These will be formally introduced in lecture and will each have their own handout.
-Smaller homework is assigned pretaining to the written project (e.g., outline, first draft, etc.).
+Article, Euler Formula Project, Group Project, and Written Project.
+These will be introduced in lecture.
+Smaller homework is assigned periodically.

-Presentations: All students will give five presentations during the semester ranging from 2 minutes to 10 minutes.
+Presentations: All students will give five presentations during the semester ranging from 2 minutes to 30 minutes.
+Three presentations are solo and two are in a group.
 The final presentation will cover the written project.